Starting an LLC in California is Easy

 - To hire employees for the company

 Where do I get an EIN?
 An EIN is obtained from the IRS (free of charge) by the business owner after forming the company.
-This can be done by one of two ways:
+This can be done online or by mail.

 - Separates your personal assets from your company's assets, which is necessary for personal asset protection.